Antonio Caponigro

-Antonio Rocco Caponigro (January 22, 1912 – April 18, 1980), also known as Tony Bananas, was the consigliere of Angelo Bruno in the Philadelphia crime family.
-He is known for ending the peaceful Bruno regime by ordering his murder over a dispute concerning the methamphetamine trade.
+Antonio Rocco Caponigro (January 22, 1912 – April 18, 1980), also known as Tony Bananas, was an American mafioso who was the consigliere of Angelo Bruno in the Philadelphia crime family.
+He is known for ending the peaceful Bruno regime by ordering Bruno's murder over a dispute concerning the methamphetamine trade.

 Early life

 Caponigro was born in Chicago, Illinois in 1912.
 He operated in the Ironbound neighborhood of Newark, New Jersey.
 As a made member of the Philadelphia crime family in the 1950s and 1960s, he became a recognized crime figure after being identified by mob turncoat Joseph Valachi in 1963.
 During that time he served under capo Riccardo Biondi.
 He was the son of a wealthy banana merchant who owned and managed a stand at the Italian Market, otherwise known as the South 9th Street Curb Market.

 He lived in Short Hills, New Jersey.
 He had a wife, Kathleen, who died in 1991.
 He also had a half sister, Susan, who had a daughter out of wedlock by the name of Teresa.
 Susan Caponigro married Alfred Salerno.